mbrubake/cvpr2021-nf_in_cv-tutorial/index.md

 ### Target Audience

 The tutorial is intended to be introductory, i.e., aimed at people with basic backgrounds in ML/CV who are interested in applying these methods in related problems.

 ### Schedule

+The tutorial will be held in the morning tutorial session on June 20, 2021 as a live, interactive lecture on Zoom and is available to registered CVPR attendees only.
+The Zoom link will be available through the CVPR online platform.

 | Time (EST) | Title                                                                         | Presenter       |
 |------------|-------------------------------------------------------------------------------|-----------------|